PrankurSharma/Expense-Tracker-Application/README.md

 # Expense-Tracker-Application
-Thank you for visiting our MERN Stack Application.
+Thank you for visiting this MERN Stack Application.

 For checking out deployed website, please visit the link: https://finer.netlify.app